-Short courses (less than 15 weeks) Register learners within 25 working days of the start date of the course Long courses (15 weeks duration or more) Register learners within 60 working days of the start date of the course ENA-PAINT ACCESMENT Register apprentices within 24 weeks of their anticipated gateway passage date.
+Short courses (less than 15 weeks) Register learners within 25 working days of the start date of the course, but before the end date of the course.
+Long courses (15 weeks duration or more) Register learners within 60 working days of the start date of the course, but before the end date of the course.
+End-Point Assessment Register apprentices at least six months prior to their anticipated Gateway date.